The 7 Chakra Colors and Their Meaning

 6. Third Eye Chakra or the Ajna Chakra – Indigo Color

 Ajna Chakra, or Third Eye Chakra controls the intuition, psychic reception, and vision, as well as the intelligence of a human being.
-This second topmost Chakra is represented by color Indigo and is located between the eyebrows.
-The Pineal or pituitary gland is connected to this Chakra.
+It is the second topmost Chakra, it is located between the eyebrows, and it is represented by the color Indigo.
+The Pineal or pituitary gland connects to this Chakra.

 Ajna in Sanskrit means “center of knowing”.
 One’s compelling personality is mainly dependent on the proper functioning of the Ajna Chakra.
-If the Ajna Chakra is cleansed and has an appropriate flow of energy, that person is known to possess a great sense of intellect and telepathic abilities.
+If the Ajna Chakra is clean and has an appropriate flow of energy, it will help to create a great sense of intellect and telepathic abilities.

 7. The Crown Chakra or the Sahasrara Chakra – Violet Color

-Located on the topmost point of the human body, the Crown Chakra is associated with the color Indigo and is responsible for our connection to source, as well as the proper functioning of our brain.
-This Chakra is known to impact the clarity of thinking to a greater extent.
-People in a meditative state are generally known to possess strong control over the Crown Chakra.
+This chakra is found on the topmost part of the human body and it is shown as being an indigo color.
+It is responsible for our connection to the source.
+Additionally, this chakra also controls the proper functioning of our brain impacting the clarity of thinking to a great extent.
+People in a meditative state generally possess a strong control over the Crown Chakra.
 This Chakra is responsible for creating awareness and enlightenment in individuals.

 We must remember that the human body is nothing but a mass of flesh that vibrates under specific frequencies.
-When all the Chakras are cleansed and activated regularly, they keep the body free of ailments and diseases.
+When your Chakras are healthy and activated regularly they will help keep your body free of ailments and diseases.

 Now that you understand the 7 chakra colors and their meaning, you might be looking for more!
 Are you ready to dig deep and align your Chakras?
 Find out how by contacting us.
 Write to us at firstname.lastname@example.org or contact me here.